Sadman-26/behance-dribble-extention/TESTING.md

 #### Test Third-Party Videos
 1. Find a portfolio with embedded YouTube/Vimeo videos
-2. Download and verify `third-party-videos.txt` is created
+2. Download and verify `third-party-videos.xlsx` is created
 3. Check that URLs are properly listed

 ### 3. UI/UX Tests